denten-books/plain-text/4-format.md

 interesting complications.
 In shaping typographical space on the page the paragraph suggests corresponding mental units.
 A unit of language is thus also, in some sense, a unit of thought.
 But no such structures as paragraphs exist in the mind.
-At the level of physyology, the brain arrays information otherwise.
+At the level of physiology, the brain arrays information otherwise.
 Things get significantly more complicated when the paragraph acts to mediate between the mind and the page on the one side of comprehension, and the page and the machine on the other.
 Just like there is nothing inherently